MrDTZ/Spammer/README.md

 - 📌️ $ python3 main.py

-- ⚠️ Select the Spam in menu after Open Whatsapp app and Open Chat you wnat to spam !.
+- ⚠️ Select the Spam in menu after Open Whatsapp app and Open Chat you want to spam !.

 # credits